mariuszmichalowski/practical-kubernetes-problems/vault-agent-sidecar/README.md

 Success!
 Data written to: auth/kubernetes/config
 ```

+The token_reviewer_jwt and kubernetes_ca_cert are mounted to the container by Kubernetes when it is created.
+The environment variable KUBERNETES_PORT_443_TCP_ADDR is defined and references the internal network address of the Kubernetes host.

+For a client to read the secret data defined at internal/database/config, requires that the read capability be granted for the path internal/data/database/config.
+This is an example of a policy.
+A policy defines a set of capabilities.

-Write out the policy named `internal-app` that enables the `read` capability
-for secrets at path `internal/data/database/config`
+Write out the policy named internal-app that enables the read capability for secrets at path internal/data/database/config.

 ```shell
 / $ vault policy write internal-app - <<EOH